-- 4.1.1 The Supplier must provide Deliverables: - 4.1.1.1 in accordance with the Specification, the tender (where applicable) and the Contract: - 4.1.1.2 using reasonable skill and care; - 4.1.1.3 using Good Industry Practice; - 4.1.1.4 using its own policies, processes and internal quality control measures as long as they don't conflict with the Contract; - 4.1.1.5 on the dates agreed; and - 4.1.1.6 that comply with all Law. - 4.1.2 The Supplier must provide Deliverables with a warranty of at least 90 days (or longer where the Supplier offers a longer warranty period to its Buyers) from Delivery against all obvious defects.
+- 4.1.1 The Supplier must provide Deliverables: - 4.1.1.1 in accordance with the Specification, the tender (where applicable) and the Contract; - 4.1.1.2 using reasonable skill and care; - 4.1.1.3 using Good Industry Practice; - 4.1.1.4 using its own policies, processes and internal quality control measures as long as they don't conflict with the Contract; - 4.1.1.5 on the dates agreed, in accordance with Clause 4.1.3 below; and - 4.1.1.6 that comply with all Law. - 4.1.2 The Supplier must provide Deliverables with a warranty of at least 90 days (or longer where the Supplier offers a longer warranty period to its Buyers) from Delivery against all obvious defects. - 4.1.3 The Supplier shall accept no liability in the event that the Supplier's ability to provide the Deliverables on the dates agreed in accordance with Clause 4.1.1.5 and/or in accordance with the specification given at Annex 2 of this Contract is delayed or prevented by the acts or omissions of a third party which the Buyer has contracted to contribute to the Deliverables.